oconnor663/keybase_validator/design.md

 inconsistent root nodes that claim the same seqno, it fails the client request that started it (if any) and all subsequent requests.
-The request may also fail with a "not yet bootstrapped" error if the validator hasn't yet completed its first bootstrapping runs through root loop.
+The request may also fail with a "not yet bootstrapped" error if the validator hasn't yet completed its first bootstrapping runs through root loop, to avoid keeping clients waiting forever.

 ## Caching

 All of the above is heavily dependent on local caching to reduce network fetches.
 Every time the word "fetch" occurs above, the assumption is that the validator will first check its cache.
-Past merkle roots roots and interior nodes are cached for traversing the tree to collect differences.
+Interior nodes from past merkle roots are cached for traversing the tree to collect differences.
 User keys are cached to validate new sigchain links without refetching them.

 It's possible that we could get away with caching less than everything.
 For example, we don't need the contents of past merkle roots, only their hashes to